netxms/netxms-doc/admin/object-management.rst

    * - Description
      - Description is shown in "Object Tools" view.
 Should be used to describe tool purpose.
    * - Command
-     - Command name that should be executed on a agent node, this command should be defined in agent's config.
-To this command can be given parameters in format:
+     - Name of agent command that will be executed.
+There is a number of commands built into agent and additional commands can be added by defining them in agent's config.
+       If command accepts parameters they are supplied it the following format:
        ``commandName param1 param2 param3...``
-   * - Command generated output
+   * - Command generates output
-     - If this option is selected, then on command execution will be opened window with it's output.
+     - If this option is selected then command execution will open a window with it's output.
    * - This tool requires confirmation before execution
-     - If chosen, before execution of tool will be shown Yes/No pop-up with text from "Confirmation message" field.
+     - If chosen a Yes/No pop-up with text from "Confirmation message" field will be shown before execution of tool.
    * - Confirmation message
-     - Can be set the message that will be shown in confirmation pop-up.
+     - Contains message that will be shown in confirmation pop-up.
    * - Show this tool in node commands
      - If this option is selected, then this tool will be shown for applicable nodes on :guilabel:`Object Details` view as node command.
    * - Command name
-     - This will be shown as a name of the command.
+     - Name of the command
    * - Command short name
-     - Is used when usual name is too long for display.
+     - Is used when :guilabel:`Command name` is too long for display.
    * - Disable Object Tool
-     - If chosen, tool is not shown in node menu.
+     - If chosen, tool is not shown in Object browser's context menu and Commands in Object Details.

 SNMP Table
 ~~~~~~~~~~